Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

-\subsection{Quantized matrix completion}
+\subsection{Quantized Matrix Completion}

 Completing a low-rank matrix from only a partial observation of its entries is known as the matrix completion problem, which has found many applications including recommendation system, image inpainting, quantum state tomography \cite{chen2022color,davenport2016overview,bennett2007netflix,nguyen2019low,gross2010quantum}, to name just a few.
-It is currently well understood that, the rather stringent incoherence condition is required to pursue exact recovery (e.g., \cite{candes2012exact,recht2011simpler}), whereas a faithful estimation can be achieved as long as the underlying matrix is not overly spiky (e.g., \cite{klopp2014noisy,negahban2012restricted}).
-The latter condition is also known as low spikiness (e.g., \cite{chen2022color,klopp2017robust,negahban2012restricted}) and is indeed necessary for the well-posedness of matrix completion problem (e.g., \cite{davenport2016overview,negahban2012restricted}).
+Mathematically, let $\bm{\Theta^\star}\in \mathbb{R}^{d\times d}$ be the underlying matrix satisfying $\rank(\bm{\Theta^\star})\leq r$, the matrix completion problem can be formulated as